 Note

-On rare occasions the day may be subject to change depending on landowner's requirements.
 Please Note.. we are fully subscribed with members at present (May 2018), and have a waiting list.
 Anyone really wishing to try it would have to have membership of the FID or NCMD (can be found by googling) which gives liability insurance etc at a minimal cost, and could contact a club member to arrange a day's trial, cost £4.
 Most digs happen on a Sunday.

 Cost